This article originally appeared on VICE US.

-Cops in the same Georgia county where 25-year-old jogger Ahmaud Arbery was shot dead by two white men tried to tase him in November 2017 while he was sitting in a park, according to a video and police report obtained by the Guardian.
+Cops in the same Georgia county where Ahmaud Arbery was shot dead tried to tase him in November 2017 while he was sitting in a park, according to a video and police report obtained by the Guardian.

 The video shows Glynn County police officer Michael Kanago telling Arbery that he’s in a park with “known drug activity,” to which Arbery responds that he’s just sitting in his car rapping along to instrumentals.
 When a second officer, David Haney, arrives at the scene and Arbery tells him that he will not let them search his car, the second officer fires a taser at him.
 The taser doesn’t function correctly, and Haney then orders Arbery down to the ground.

-“I’m just so aggravated because I work hard, six days a week,” Arbery said at one point during the incident.
+“I’m just so aggravated because I work hard, six days a week,” Arbery, then 22, said at one point during the incident.

-Travis McMichael, 34, shot and killed Arbery in February while he was jogging.
+Travis McMichael, 34, shot and killed Arbery on Feb.
+23 while he was jogging in their suburban neighborhood.
 Both McMichael and his father, Gregory, claimed that they chased Arbery because he matched the description of someone who had broken into several homes in the area.

 The video “appears to be just a glimpse into the kind of scrutiny Ahmaud Arbery faced not only by this police department, but ultimately regular citizens like the McMichaels and their posse, pretending to be police officers,” lawyers for the Arbery family told the Guardian.